jump-dev/Dualization.jl/docs/src/manual.md

 Conic duality is the starting point for MOI's duality conventions.
 When all functions are affine (or coordinate projections), and all constraint sets are closed convex cones, the model may be called a conic optimization problem.

-The following formulations follow strictly MOI´s definition of duality we shall refer to them as *MOI stardard form*.
+The following formulations follow strictly MOI´s definition of duality we shall refer to them as *MOI standard form*.

 For minimization problems, the primal is: